Discharge Instructions for Angina

-- Place 1 tablet under your tongue, or between your lip and gum, or between your cheek and gum.
-Let the tablet dissolve completely; do not chew or swallow the tablet.
+- Put 1 tablet under your tongue, or between your lip and gum, or between your cheek and gum.
+Let the tablet dissolve completely.
+Don't chew or swallow the tablet.

 - If you use a spray, then spray once on or under your tongue.
-Do not inhale.
+Don't inhale.
 Close your mouth.
 Wait a few seconds before you swallow and don't rinse your mouth for 5 to 10 minutes.